dworschak/Witcher/MODDING.md

 Age of adulthood is set to 15 instead of 16 via defines:

-- Use is_adult instead of age = 15 for ability to rule
+- Use `is_adult` instead of `age = 15` for ability to rule
-- Use is_marriage_adult instead of age = 15 for ability to marry
+- Use `is_marriage_adult` instead of `age = 15` for ability to marry

+As a consequence, to keep Concalve education event balance:

+- Childhood starts at 5 (instead of 6) - `on_yearly_childhood_pulse`
+- Adolescence starts at 11 (instead of 12) - `on_adolescence`

 ### Races

+Racial traits are assigned at character birth/creation (and on_startup to simplify the history) based on the ethnicity and ethnicity of the parents.

 Vanilla condition "race = FROM" cannot be used, because it compares ethnicities/cultures and not fantasy racial traits.
 Instead use has_same_race_as_from_trigger = yes to know if THIS and FROM have the same racial trait.